AdaCore/learn/courses/intro-to-ada/chapters/exceptions.rst

     procedure Main is
     begin
         raise My_Except;
-        --  Execution of current control flow abandoned, an exception of kind --  "My_Except" will bubble up until it is caught.
+        --  Execution of current control flow abandoned; an exception of kind --  "My_Except" will bubble up until it is caught.

         raise My_Except with "My exception message";
-        --  Execution of current control flow abandoned, an exception of kind --  "My_Except" with associated string will bubble up until it is caught. end Main;
+        --  Execution of current control flow abandoned; an exception of --  kind "My_Except" with associated string will bubble up until --  it is caught.
+    end Main;

 Handling an exception
 ---------------------

-Now we need to tackle how to actually handle exceptions that were raised by us, or other libraries.
-The neat thing in Ada is that you can add an exception handler to any statement block, the following way:
+Next, we address how to handle exceptions that were raised by us or libraries that we call.
+The neat thing in Ada is that you can add an exception handler to any statement block as follows:

 .. code:: ada